datalayer/jupyter-rtc-test/docs/architecture.md

 ## 7. Jupyter Collaboration

-The JupyterLab extension that delivers the RTC functionality to the end-user is developed in https://github.com/jupyterlab/jupyter_collaboration.
+The `JupyterLab Collaboration` extension that delivers the RTC functionality to the end-user is developed in https://github.com/jupyterlab/jupyter_collaboration.